pambros/HMM-3D-Catheter-Tip-Tracking/README.md

 - last point position, direction, radius and orthogonal direction (direction and radius are a rough estimation) separated by a ';'
 - point id neighbors of the last point separated by a ';'

-Example: vessel with three points.
+Example: Vessel with three points.
 The first point is the root and is linked to the two other points.
 ```
 3
 0